yozoon/python-formula-compiler/README.md

 # Python Formula Compiler

 This repository provides a parser for a subset of Excel formula operations.
 The parsed formula can then be compiled into a Python callable and used like a native Python function.
-Currently, only single valued formulae are supported.

 The implementation is based on a simplified version of the Pascal parser written by Ruslan Spivak ([link](https://github.com/rspivak/lsbasi/)).